Battle of Kock (1939): Fighting in Wojcieszków, Gułów and Adamów

-At 16:00, the last German advance from Adamów began on positions of the 10th Uhlan Regiment in Krzywda forest by the 182nd regiment in Helenów and the 184th regiment in Wola Gułowska.
+At 16:00, the last German advance from Adamów began on positions of the 10th Uhlan Regiment in Krzywda forest by the 182nd Regiment in Helenów and the 184th Regiment in Wola Gułowska.
 The 10th Uhlan Regiment, after a hard fight, withdrew into the forest.
 Most forces of the 'Brzoza' division successfully defended their positions in Burzec.
 The 182nd Infantry Regiment held their position.
-The 184th regiment had to withdraw due to a lack of artillery ammunition.
-During this time two key Polish advances began.
+The 184th Regiment had to withdraw due to a lack of artillery ammunition.
+During this time, two key Polish advances began.
 The 2nd battalion of the 183rd Infantry Regiment, with artillery support, began an assault with the bayonet on the Germans who had attacked the southern wing of the 'Pils' cavalry brigade.

-The assault succeeded and the Germans began to retreat, being chased by infantry and cavalry.
-The rear of the southern wing of the 13th Motorized Infantry Division was attacked by the 'Edward' cavalry brigade, they captured the village of Poznań, including a German artillery battery (which had to be destroyed when the cavalry were forced to withdraw due to them coming under fire from another German artillery battery).
+The assault succeeded, and the Germans began to retreat, being chased by infantry and cavalry.
+The rear of the southern wing of the 13th Motorized Infantry Division was attacked by the 'Edward' cavalry brigade, they captured the village of Poznań, including a German artillery battery (which had to be destroyed when the cavalry was forced to withdraw due to them coming under fire from another German artillery battery).
 Elements of the 13th Motorized Infantry Division began to withdraw.
 One of the last attacks was by the 29th Motorized Division on the 'Podlaska' Cavalry Brigade positions and the rear of the 'Brzoza' Division.
-After that both Polish formations withdrew to the south of Krzywda.
+After that, both Polish formations withdrew to the south of Krzywda.

-At 16:30, General Kleeburg gave his last order in Hordzieżka, and then, as the Hordzieżka forest was being shelled, returned to his headquarters in Krzywda.
+At 16:30, General Kleeburg gave his last order in Hordzieżka.
+Later, as the Hordzieżka forest was being shelled, he returned to his headquarters in Krzywda.
 At 20:40, Lieutenant Colonels Kazimierz Gorzkowski and Tadeusz Śmigielski left to establish contact with the command staff of the 13th Motorized Infantry Division.
-They made contact with the Germans near Adamów, and both sides agreed to a ceasefire lasting until 6 October (the next day) at 06:00, before which time a surrender was to be concluded.
+They made contact with the Germans near Adamów, and both sides agreed to a ceasefire that would last until 6 October (the next day) at 06:00, before which time a surrender was to be concluded.

 Independent Operational Group Polesie surrendered on 6 October at 10:00.
 In his last order, General Kleeberg wrote that the reason for his decision to capitulate was that they were surrounded and ammunition and food were depleted.
 General Kleeberg's ceremonial surrender took place on 6 October at the Jabłonowskich Palace in Kock.